danyboy666/LISTFILES/README.md

 # LISTFILES

-Small batch script which list file from dir
+Small batch script which list files from dir and echo the result in a text file.